neildavis/pi_pico_tinygo_examples/elegoo_most_complete_starter_kit/30_relay/README.md

 ## Driver Support ##

-In contrast to the preious lesson (29: DC Motors), in this example we will use the [L293D driver](https://github.com/tinygo-org/drivers/blob/release/l293x/l293x.go) from the [TinyGo drivers](https://github.com/tinygo-org/drivers) project.
+In contrast to the previous lesson (29: DC Motors), in this example we will use the [L293D driver](https://github.com/tinygo-org/drivers/blob/release/l293x/l293x.go) from the [TinyGo drivers](https://github.com/tinygo-org/drivers) project.